vaishnavgade/Nyanpasu/README.md

 ## Features to start with:

 ### Tweets:
 - CRUD Tweets -> Yes, unlike actual Twitter, we allow editting tweets!
+Write Tests first
 - Setup Redis database locally and use it to store nyans
 - Start by creating an ASP .NET core with Swagger to document.
 - Use Swagger, NSwag, Swashbuckle and OpenAPI tools for easy documentation